adelatour11/androidtvbackground/README.md

 # Android TV Background

-This is a simple script to retrieve plex or TMDB media background, i developed this to use it with alternative android tv launcher
+This is a simple script to retrieve Plex or TMDB media background and use it as Android TV Wallpaper I developed this to use it with alternative Android TV launchers

 To use the script, you have to specify :
-- your plex token and plex server url
+- For Plex.py script : your plex token and plex server url
-- Your TMDB API Read Access Token
+- For TMDB.py or TMDBlogo.py : your TMDB API Read Access Token

-The scripts retrieves the background of the latests shows (movies or tv shows) it resizes the image, add an overlay and add text on top
+The scripts retrieves the background of the latests shows (movies or tv shows), resizes the image, add an overlay and add text or image on top

 ![image](https://github.com/adelatour11/androidtvbackground/assets/1473994/434e7077-daaf-41b6-8e43-08bf380fb2d3)